Beyond the Lecture Hall: finding your “why?”

 Hippocrates, the father of modern medicine, categorized 4 body types: choleric, sanguinic, flegmatic and melancholic, describing the fluid content of human bodies that made people act a certain way, these personality tendencies affecting people’s health!
 As the ancient scientists and doctors were struggling to make progress in curing diseases, they noticed important differences in human predilection and response to their environment.

-As the medical science and knowledge of the human body evolved, it was psychologists that started to use these ancient terms to discuss human temperaments aka personality types.
+As the medical science and knowledge of the human body evolved, it was psychologists that started to use these ancient terms to discuss human temperaments also known as personality types.
 Cholerics - high strung and driven, they seek autonomy and thrive under pressure.
 Sanguinics love to be around people and in the center of attention.
-Flegmatics - tend to be quieter, supportive, and would rather be a part of the team.
+Flegmatics - tend to be quiet, supportive, and would rather be a part of the team.
 Leave the Melancholics alone, the chance to obsess about the small details just might be the highlight of their day!

 In turn, organizational psychologist and author Thomas Erickson, popularized Hippocrates’s idea of human temperaments in a clever book series, where he gave each personality a color: choleric - red, flegmatic - green, sanguinic - yellow, and blue to the melancholic.

 Of course, we are not defined by a single personality type, but under pressure certain characteristic tendencies help us persevere or get in the way.
-But, if we learn to harness them, they can guide us.
-Knowing our strengths will build our internal compass, and in turn will help bring others along.
+Combined with our socio-cultural background, if we learn to harness our personal characteristics, they can guide us.
+Knowing where we come from as well as what our strengths are, will build our internal compass on our path to success.